-Avoiding Viruses and Malware
+Avoiding Viruses & Malware

 Malware is short for malicious software, software which is designed to facilitate malicious or illegal activity such as compromising normal computer functions, stealing private data such as account logons and financial information, or conducting attacks on other computer systems.
-There are several things you can do to reduce your risk of infecting your computer:

 - Run antivirus software, and keep it up to date.
 Regularly scan your computer.
 Understand what to do when your virus scanner detects a virus or its updating feature fails.